mlcommons/modelplane/README.md

 MLFlow server (`MLFLOW_TRACKING_USERNAME` /
 `MLFLOW_TRACKING_PASSWORD`).
     * Alternatively, put the credentials in `~/.mlflow/credentials` as described [here](https://mlflow.org/docs/latest/ml/auth/#credentials-file).
-1. To access `modelbench-private` code (assuming you have access), you must also set `USE_MODELBENCH_PRIVATE=true` in `.env.jupyteronly`.
-This will forward your ssh agent to the container allowing it to load the private repository to build the image.
+1. To access the private annotators, you need to set up credentials to access cheval (see `modelgauge.annotators.cheval.registration`) and reach out to [airr-engineering@mlcommons.org](mailto:airr-engineering@mlcommons.org) for the credentials.
 1. Start jupyter with `./start_jupyter.sh`.
 (You can add the `-d` flag to start in the background.)